stnert/check_systemd/README.md

                         This option has only an affect if it is used with the option -u.
   -I REGEXP, --include REGEXP
-                        Include a systemd unit from the checks.
-This option can be applied multiple times, for example: -i mnt- data.mount -i task.service.
+                        Include systemd units to the checks.
+This option can be applied multiple times, for example: -i mnt-data.mount -i task.service.
 Regular expressions can be used to include multiple units at once, for example: -e 'user@\d+\.service'.
 For more informations see the
                         Python documentation about regular expressions
                         (https://docs.python.org/3/library/re.html).
+  -u UNIT_NAME, --unit UNIT_NAME, --include-unit UNIT_NAME
+                        Name of the systemd unit that is being tested.
   --include-type UNIT_TYPE [UNIT_TYPE ...]
-                        One or more unit types (for example: 'service', 'timer') --exclude-unit UNIT_NAME [UNIT_NAME ...]
+                        One or more unit types (for example: 'service', 'timer') -e REGEXP, --exclude REGEXP
-                        Name of the systemd unit that is being tested.
-  -e REGEXP, --exclude REGEXP
                         Exclude a systemd unit from the checks.
 This option can be applied multiple times, for example: -e mnt-